Nourhan66/Binary_Tree_Implementation/README.md

 # In_order :-
    1. Traverse the left subtree .
    2. Visit the root.
-   3.Traverse the right subtree .
+   3. Traverse the right subtree .

  # Post_order :-
     1. Traverse the left subtree .